Your parking lot and roads are one of the largest expenses of your property, and what you don’t know about your pavement could be costing you money!

 - Litigation Support / Expert Testimony

-If there is an issue with your asphalt, whether it’s in real time as it leaves the plant or years later, our in-house professional engineer can conduct a thorough analysis of your roadway or parking lot.
+If there is an issue with your asphalt during any point in its lifecycle, our in-house professional pavement engineer can conduct a thorough analysis.
 If the issue is a material failure at the plant, we can analyze the project data to determine which areas need to be addressed.

-If there is a deficiency with your asphalt later in its life cycle, our professional engineer can complete a forensic investigation to diagnose the problem and provide options to correct the issue.
+If there is a deficiency with your asphalt later in its life cycle, our professional engineer can complete a forensic investigation to diagnose the problem and provide options to current the issue.

 There are times when an Engineering Analysis Report (EAR) is required.
 Typically, this occurs when a material or product is non-compliant.
 If this happens, our team of experts will conduct a thorough analysis of your material or product and determine possible causes of non-compliance: